 1. Is filing for bankruptcy a good idea for me?

 A skilled attorney should be able to recommend one or more specific courses of action to you based on your particular situation.
 They should also be able to explain general bankruptcy procedures in a clear manner.
 They will talk to you about Chapter 7 and Chapter 13 bankruptcy and thoroughly describe the differences between these two paths, as well as the implications of choosing one over the other.
 They should be able to provide a convincing, understandable rationale for any recommendations they offer.

-Request a free consultation with a bankruptcy attorney in Las Vegas today that offers a price match guarantee.
+Request a free consultation with a bankruptcy attorney in Las Vegas today.

 2. What are the pros and cons of filing for bankruptcy?

 You should hire an attorney who’s able to provide you with a realistic, detailed picture of the advantages and drawbacks of declaring bankruptcy.
 Avoid someone who focuses exclusively on either perspective or gives you a short, general answer.

 A prospective attorney should be able to identify any debts you’d still be responsible for paying after filing for bankruptcy, as well as the short- and long-term implications of filing under Chapter 7 versus Chapter 13.
 An attorney should also be able to describe the positive and negative consequences of filing for bankruptcy versus choosing not to file for someone in your particular situation.

 3. What bankruptcy chapter should I file?

 - The amount of unsecured and secured debt you owe.

 - The amount of income you earn.